mozilla/redash-stmo/README.rst

 This will automatically run the ``test_database`` Make task before running the tests.

-.. admonition:: Behind the scenes
+Behind the scenes
   When launching the tests runner it'll the regular server container, but also set the ``REDASH_DATABASE_URL`` environment variable to the test database to prevent overwriting any data that you added to the database the regular Redash interface (e.g. data sources, queries etc).

   By default it uses `pytest <https://docs.pytest.org/>`_ to run the Python tests in ``/extension``, with a number of parameters as defined in the ``pytest.ini``.

   If you'd like to add additional parameters to pytest simply appened the command line arguments in ``pytest.ini``.

   Alternatively, e.g. if you'd like to use `pdb <https://docs.python.org/3/library/pdb.html>`_ to debug a test, do this:

   create the test database from the host machine
     ``make test_database``

   start a Bash shell in the container
     ``make bash``

   set the ``REDASH_DATABASE_URL`` env var in the container
     ``export REDASH_DATABASE_URL="postgresql://postgres@postgres/tests"``

   change direcotry to extensio code
     ``cd /extension``

   run the tests with whatever parameter
     ``pytest -vvv --pdb``

 Issues & questions
 ------------------